 The Georgia Aquarium is an animal paradise!
 With over 100,000 animals representing 500 species, there’s something for everyone to enjoy.
 Whether you’re looking for interactive animal encounters or just exploring the many permanent galleries, the Georgia Aquarium is the perfect place to learn more about the amazing creatures that inhabit our planet.
 And, don’t forget about the incredible animal shows!
 From dolphins to sea lions, there’s always something new and exciting happening.

-The aquarium features six galleries: Ocean Voyager, Cold Water Quest, Georgia Explorer, Tropical Diver, River Scout, and Dolphin Tales.
+The Georgia Aquarium features six galleries: Ocean Voyager, Cold Water Quest, River Scout, Dolphin Coast, Tropical Diver, and Pier 225.

 Ocean Voyager is the world’s largest indoor aquatic exhibit with its 6.3 million gallons of water.
 It contains four whale sharks – the largest fish in the world, and four manta rays – the only manta rays in a U.S. aquarium, in addition to hundreds of other animals.

 In Tropical Diver presented by Southwest Airlines, visitors can explore a 164,000-gallon reef habitat, the second largest in the United States.
 Approximately 25 percent of the reef wall is live coral and there are more than 90 species of fish.

 In River Scout, guests will discover a wide diversity of animals found in the lakes and rivers of Africa, South America, Asia, and let’s not forget those found in the home state of Georgia.

 This Red Piranha, native to the Amazon River, is also at home in River Scout.
 The adults of this species can grow to as large as 20 inches and 8.5 pounds.
 His (or her) teeth are razor-sharp – thank goodness for the thick glass between us.